 ZANE MAXWELL DIDN’T GRASP how long he had been hanging from these chains.
-It felt like an eternity, but he perceived it only to be a few days.
+It felt like an eternity, but he perceived it might have only been a few days.
 A few hazy days at that.
 How he got himself in this predicament was unknown to him.
-He only knew he betrayed his best friends to end up here.
-Here on this godforsaken hovel of a ship, chained to the walls.
+He only knew he betrayed his best friends to end up here on this godforsaken hovel of a ship, chained to the walls.
 Zane’s wrists were raw from chafing against the metal chains.
-His wounds were cut open with blood soaking along his arms.
-His body beaten and bruised from every angle.
+His wounds were cut open, and blood soaked along his arms.
+His body was beaten and bruised from every angle.
 But it was not only his blood covering his body, his enemy’s blood covered him too.
-The only regret consuming his thoughts that it wasn’t the blood of death.
-He learned Shears still lived, lived long enough to keep him prisoner on this poor excuse of a ship.
+The only regret consuming his thoughts was that it wasn’t the blood of death.
+He learned Shears still lived, long enough to keep him prisoner on this poor excuse of a ship.

 Zane lifted his head to look around the hold.
 The pit of the ship was as disgusting as the rest of everything else Shears owned.
-Rats were crawling around biting at his ankles wanting something to fill their bellies with, he kicked out at them.
+Rats were crawling around, biting at his ankles, wanting something to fill their bellies.
+He kicked out at them.
 He watched as they scurried to the pile of rubbish in the corner.
-The walls were lined with mildew from where the water seeped in through the bow of the ship, as it was doing now.
-To think his dear friend Ivy survived being held captive on this ship.
-How she endured the suffering he would never understand.
+The walls were lined with mildew from where the water seeped in through the bow of the ship.
+To think that his dear friend, Ivy survived being held captive on this ship.
+He would never understand how she endured such suffering.
 While they threw her overboard and left her for dead, it was the best thing that happened to her.
 When he had found out what Shears had done to her, he remembered attacking him, only for Shears to laugh at him.
 During this whole time, everybody had been pawns in Shears’s game of hell.

-Leaning his head against the wall he thought of how he could escape.
+Leaning his head against the wall, he thought of how he could escape.
 Maxwell laughed to himself as he realized he had gotten himself in way over his head.
 All for what?
-Praise, recognition from the Crown as a job well done.
-Since he attacked Shears intending to kill him, he gathered he couldn’t talk his way out of it this time.
-Every other time he fooled Shears into believing he was a double agent.
+Praise?
+Recognition from the Crown for a job well done?
+Since he’d attacked Shears, intending to kill him, he gathered he couldn’t talk his way out of it this time.
+Every other time he had fooled Shears into believing he was a double agent.
 At least he killed Gold Tooth, Shears’s largest man.
 With him gone, he might be able to fight his way off this ship.

-Hearing footsteps coming downstairs to the ship’s hold, he hung his head pretending to be unconscious.
-He listened to what sounded to be four sets of feet.
-One had a lighter tread than the others, he couldn’t afford to peek without blowing his cover.
+He heard footsteps coming down to the ship’s hold.
+He hung his head, pretending to be unconscious.
+He listened to what sounded like four sets of feet.
+One had a lighter tread than the others, but he couldn’t afford to peek without blowing his cover.
 He had to wait for them to show themselves.

-“Madam, you cannot come below deck,” Shears’s deck hand explained as he chased her down the stairs.
+“Madam, you cannot come below deck,” a deckhand explained as he chased her down the stairs.

 “Nothing is for sale here.
 Now you must leave.
 Captain Shears will contact you in a few days.”

-“I think not, I have already been waiting for two full days.
-Ah noticed yer ship docked here fur longer.”
+“I think not.
+I have already been waiting for two full days already.
+Ah noticed yer ship docked here fur for longer.”

 She laughed, a soft husky laugh at that.
 Something in her voice touched Zane from across the hold.
 He wanted to catch a glimpse of her.
 Her wit and sarcasm were lost on Shears’s man, but not on him.

-He heard her walk across the planks towards him.
-Maxwell could sense her eyes piercing his soul as she looked him over from his hanging head to his rat bitten ankles.
-He could imagine her touch as if she was caressing every part of his body.
+He heard her walk across the planks toward him.
+Maxwell could sense her eyes piercing his soul as she looked him over from his hanging head to his rat-bitten ankles.
+He could imagine her touch, as if she were caressing every part of his body.
 He didn’t need to raise his head to sense her perusal.
 Who was this mystery woman?
-When she touched him, it took everything he had, not to react to the power of her touch.
-The only thing she did was to trace her fingers softly across the raw openings of his wrist.
-While it should sting, it soothed.
+When she touched him, it took everything he had not to react to the power of her touch.
+The only thing she did was trace her fingers softly across the raw openings of his wrist.
+It should have stung, but it soothed.
 Maxwell let out a moan at her gentle touch, hoping she didn’t hear.
 But she did.
-Lifting a finger under his chin she raised his head.
-He met her eyes as his head rose, the darkest green eyes he had ever seen, gazed back at him.
-They appeared to read his mind as well as his soul.
-They searched for the answers, she already knew, but wanted him to admit to.
-He shuttered his gaze, rocked to the soul of her awareness.
-He didn’t possess all the answers, and those he did they weren’t for her to discover.
+She put a finger under his chin and lifted, raising his head.
+He met her eyes as his head rose.
+The darkest green eyes he had ever seen gazed back at him.
+They appeared to read his mind, as well as his soul.
+They searched for the answers she already knew, but wanted him to admit to.
+He shuttered his gaze, rocked to his very soul by her awareness.
+He didn’t have all the answers, and those he did weren’t for her to discover.

-It wasn’t only her touch and the gaze in her eyes which took his breath away.
+But it wasn’t only her touch and the gaze in her eyes that took his breath away.
 Her hair was a deep shade of red that hung to her waist.
-It was unusual for a woman to wear her hair loose and flowing unless in the privacy of her own bedchamber.
-But she was no lady, she was beyond bold.
-He detected she was Scottish, her speech held an accent which slipped out every now and again.
+It was unusual for a woman to wear her hair loose and flowing, unless in the privacy of her own bedchamber.
+But she was no lady, and she was beyond bold.
+She was Scottish, and her speech held an accent that slipped out every now and again.
 There was no gown that hugged her body, but trousers molded to her legs, begging for somebody to strip them off her.
 They shaped and hugged her derriere.
-It was the blouse she wore, white cotton that teased open to display her breasts that drew his attention.
+But it was the blouse she wore, white cotton that teased open to display her breasts, that drew his attention.
 They gleamed under the dim light the lanterns provided.
 Who was this sensuous creature?

-“What do we have here?
-I take it Shears doesn’t care for this bloke much does he?”
+“Who do we have here?
+I take it Shears doesn’t care for this bloke much, does he?”

-“Ahh, Captain Shears ye finally grace us with your presence.
+“Ah, Captain Shears, ye finally grace us with your presence.
 Ye know how I detest to be kept waiting.”

-Zane was so distracted by the goddess before him he didn’t hear the clomp of Shears’s footfall as he entered the hold.
+Zane was so distracted by the goddess before him that he hadn’t hear the clomp of Shears’s footfall as he entered the hold.
 Maxwell watched as the overweight captain limped over to the intruder on his ship.
 The man’s greasy hair hung in his face.
-He swiped a hand across, so he could view the lady.
+He swept it from his face so he could view the lady.
 Shears held his hand to his side in pain as his eyes devoured her in lust.
 The captain’s eyes took in how her clothes molded her body leaving nothing to the imagination.
-Maxwell could see how Shears was distracted by her charms, but not enough for rage filled Shears’s eyes too.
+Maxwell could see that Shears was distracted by her charms, but not enough for rage filled Shears’s eyes too.
 When Maxwell’s eyes moved to her, he noticed she had been aware of Shears’s presence the entire time.
-She raised her damn eyebrow at him and set her head in a small shake showing her disappointment in him for not being aware of his surroundings better.
-Maxwell cursed himself for his mistakes and blocked her beauty from his mind.
-He needed to focus to get himself off this ship alive.
+She raised her damn eyebrow at Maxwell and gave her head a small shake, showing her disappointment in him for not being aware of his surroundings.
+He cursed himself for his mistakes and blocked her beauty from his mind.
+He needed to focus if he was going to get off this ship alive.

-The green eyes raked over him in disdain and a flash of anger.
+The green eyes raked over him in disdain and flashed with anger.

-“His friends and him work for the Crown, they destroyed every one of my loads the last few weeks.
-I stand before you to beg for a loan, to replenish my supply.
+“He,” he said, pointing to Maxwell, “and his friends work for the Crown, and they destroyed every one of my loads the last few weeks.
+I stand before you to beg for a loan to replenish my supply.
 There is a seller arriving in one month’s time.
 When he has arrived, I will provide you with the weapons you need to carry out your plan.”